rennsport/mids-capstone-site/content/our_product.md

 draft: false
 language: en
 description: About Us
-featured_image: ../assets/images/featured/featured-img-placeholder.png
+featured_image: ../assets/images/featured/ProductPageImage.jpg
 ---

-Unlock the Power of Function Calling with SynthCall
+Unlock the Power of Function Calling with SynthCall!

 Welcome to SynthCall, where reliable synthetic data generation meets advanced function-calling.
 Our platform revolutionizes the way large language models (LLMs) are fine-tuned to incorporate function calling; ensuring efficiency, security, and precision in every query.